More on Life Insurance

 Many of these taxes need to be filed within the first nine months of death.
 Because most people choose to have the death benefit paid out in one tax-free lump sum, a life insurance policy can cover these costs immediately.

-Similarly to estate and inheritance taxes, an estate tied up in non-liquid assets would likely be unable to provide for these costs — but a life insurance death benefit would.
+Similar to estate and inheritance taxes, an estate tied up in non-liquid assets would likely be unable to provide for these costs — but a life insurance death benefit would.

 And while your family won’t technically be responsible for these debts, if your estate is liquid, a life insurance policy would protect any resources they relied on by ensuring that any payments wouldn’t be taken from your assets.

 If your life insurance policy becomes a part of your estate when you die — perhaps because your listed beneficiaries are dead or you listed your estate as your beneficiary — the death benefit could be taxed if its addition increases the value of your estate enough that it’s now subject to taxes.
-Working with an expert can help you identify the best strategy for protecting your estate while creating a safety net for your loved ones.

 Any time you’re making a big financial decision, especially one that includes the financial health of your loved ones, you should work with a financial advisor to create a plan and make sure you have the proper protections in place.
-The right financial strategy is going to differ for each person based on their individual estate and dependent needs, and some people may also need to consider additional provisions, such as an irrevocable life insurance trust.
+The right financial strategy is going to differ for each person based on their estate and dependent needs, and some people may also need to consider additional provisions, such as an irrevocable life insurance trust.